telerik/xamarin-forms-docs/getting-started.md

 ## Developer Focused Examples

+There are several applications that are shipped with the installation of the **Telerik UI for Xamarin** suite.
+You can check them in order to review different scenarios in which the controls can be used and to familiarize yourself with the controls' main features.

 #### SDK Samples Application

 The developer focused examples is an infrastrucutre with many demos showing our controls.
 Read more about this in the [corresponding help article]({%slug developer-focused-examples%}).
 You can find the demos in the [telerik/xamarin-forms-sdk](https://github.com/telerik/xamarin-forms-sdk) GitHub repository.